Arotiana137-51/rent-a-car-Standard/README.md

 ## Car rental website made with Next.js 🚀
-Mada Car Rental Car rental websiteis.
+Madagas'Car Rental Car rental websiteis.
 It offers essential UI components, authentication ( Can be activated at anytime, soon) and database integration, and Stripe integration.
 Its superior design and functionality make it a go-to choice for launching a feature-rich SaaS website efficiently.

 ### [🚀 View Live Demo]